Skip to content

 ]

-Here we see two properties that look quite similar to the Static Method example: one for levels_base and one for hard_levels.
+Above we see two properties that look quite similar to the static method example: one for normal levels (levels_base()) and one for hard levels (hard_levels()).

 @property